Bobbakov/orderGenerator/README.md

 b.addAgents(agents)
 ```

-Now you can start the market/have the various agents send in orders.
+Now, having a market with agents, you can start the market/have the various agents send in orders.

 You do so by: